What does it cost to take graduate courses at Trinity College?

 , students should regularly monitor their College email account.
 For more information on email and campus networks, consult Information Technology Services

-Does Trinity College provide career placement services to graduate students?
+Does Trinity College provide career advisement services to graduate students?

 Graduate students have access to assistance provided by the Career Development Center